Nicole Lee (politician): Early life and education

 Lee was born and raised in the Chinatown neighborhood of Chicago.
 She attended Mark Sheridan Math and Science Academy and Whitney Young Magnet High School.
-She received a bachelor's degree in public affairs from Indiana University and a master's degree in public policy from University of Chicago.
+She received a bachelor's degree in public affairs from Indiana University Bloomington and a master's degree in public policy from University of Chicago.

 Career

 Prior to her appointment to City Council, Lee was an executive at United Airlines and worked on philanthropy and corporate social responsibility efforts.
 She had previously worked in several executive roles for Private Bank, BP America, and other corporations.
 She has also served as an independent consultant for community organizations, president of the Chicago chapter of the Organization of Chinese Americans, interim executive director and board member of the Chinese Mutual Aid Association, and a member of the University of Illinois at Chicago Asian American Advisory Council.
 From 2017 to 2021, she served on the local school council for Haines Elementary School.